Ohio Payday Loan Laws & Regulations For 2024

 We have a situation where most payday loan lenders follow the books and regulations.
 But they’re using a loophole in the system that lets them profit on loans by charging fees instead of a higher interest rate.
 Should these companies be charging interest rates over one hundred percent?
 That’s debatable and is a conversation for another day.
 But we know it’s tough for a payday loan company to profit with interest rate caps.
 The fraud and consumer credit issues are still active with new applications.
 This leads to many needy applications being cut off from the necessary cash.

 We recently saw a bipartisan group of Ohio legislatures roll out House Bill 123 to fix this payday loan loophole.
 The goal of this bill was to reign in the loophole created by the Ohio Short-Term Lender Law.
 Representatives in the Statehouse want to ensure credit is available for those with financial emergencies.
-The Fairness in Lending Act intends to roll out similar fees and caps as we saw with the legislation.
+The Fairness in Lending Act intends to roll out fees and caps similar to those we saw in the legislation.
 For example, industry standards set a loan amount limit of $1,000.
 With the current setup, lenders acting as Credit Service Organizations could get around this limit, but that’s no longer true.
 Be sure to check regulations for loan limits that concern your interest rate and early payoff fees.
-Interest rates are also capped at 28% and can’t exceed 60% of the principal loan amount.
+Interest rates are also capped at 28% for unsecured and can’t exceed 60% of the principal loan amount.
 Also, borrowers can’t take out loans with many lenders, and payoff terms have limits of 365 days.

 Will future Ohio payday loan laws force lenders out of business?